-The world of autism, including autism research and autism education, are ever evolving, making the blog the perfect forum where you can keep up with all that’s new and effective.
+The world of autism, including autism research and autism education, are ever evolving, making the blog the perfect forum to keep up with all that’s new and effective.

 While there are hundreds of excellent autism-related blogs on the internet, we’re sure we’ve found 30 of the very best.
 Each blog on our list was chosen based on a list of factors including: the reputation(s) of the person(s) or organization(s) managing the blog, consistency and quality of posts, and the blog’s website metrics.
 The latter includes number of monthly hits, the numbers of Facebook and Twitter followers, and the number of websites that link to that blog.

-The Art of Autism is an inspiring blog written in an effort to inspire people with autism through the arts.
-About three new posts are added weekly, each of which is written from the unique perspective of a physician, therapist, or parent.
-The blog entries are always topical and informative, and also include lots of information about new art exhibits, neurodiversity panels, and entertainment events.
+The Art of Autism is an inspiring blog written which seeks to inspire people with autism through the arts.
+About three new posts are added weekly.
+Each is written from the unique perspective of a physician, therapist, or parent.
+The blog entries are always topical and informative.
+They also include lots of information about new art exhibits, neurodiversity panels, and entertainment events.

-With more than 10,000 Facebook fans and 15,000 Twitter followers, The Autism Dad is the internet’s most popular autism-related blog that isn’t affiliated with a large organization.
+With nearly 11,000 Facebook fans and 15,000 Twitter followers, The Autism Dad is the internet’s most popular autism-related blog that isn’t affiliated with a large organization.
 The blog is managed by a father of three autistic children who has made it his mission to “educate and help families like mine realize they aren’t alone.”
 On average, more than 30 new posts are added to the blog each week, on topics ranging from updates on his family to autism management tips and ideas.

 Autism Eye is the official blog of the quarterly magazine of the same name.
 Both the blog and magazine are written by award-winning journalists who also happen to be the parents of an autistic child.
 About two new articles hit the blog each week, and recent topics have included new drugs that boost brain connections, the need for better sex education, and respite centers.

 While most autism-themed blogs are written by those with autism, or by parents of those with autism, The Autism Helper is written by Sasha Long, a behavior analyst and special education teacher.
-This unique perspective makes it an invaluable resource, and the blog posts often include things like educational tools and worksheets, answers to parents’ commonly asked questions, and tips for working around different behavioral issues, among many other things.
+This unique perspective makes it an invaluable resource, and the blog posts often include things like:

 This autism-focused blog at Stages Learning posts about once per week, and has tons of great information for persons interested in the subject.
-Posts are often written by therapists and educators, and common topics include resources, lesson plans, general support, updates, and information on various treatment options.
+Posts are often written by therapists and educators, and common topics include:

 The Autism Site Blog has become an invaluable resource for the thousands of families coping with the challenges of autism.
 In fact, to form a community and provide assistance is exactly how this blog got started.
 Today, new posts appear daily and the blog enjoys more than 200,000 Facebook followers.

-The Autism Society Blog is the country’s foremost grassroots autism organization, so you can be sure their official blog is chock-full of inspiring stories and useful information.
+The Autism Society Blog is the country’s foremost grassroots autism organization, so you can be sure its official blog is chock-full of inspiring stories and useful information.
 Indeed, each of the twice-monthly blog posts are meant to increase the public awareness of common issues faced by those on the autism spectrum.
-Therefore, common post topics include advocation of new services, latest treatment information, summaries of new research, and lots more.
+Therefore, common post topics include, among other subjects:

-Autism Speaks is perhaps the most recognizable autism organization in the world, so its official blog made for an easy addition to our list of the best autism blogs 2018.
-The blog is the perfect resource in which to immerse yourself, as topics covered include tips for practicing social skills, answers to commonly asked questions, analysis on the latest research, and much, much more.
+Autism Speaks is perhaps the most recognizable autism organization in the world, so its official blog was an easy addition to our list of the best autism blogs 2018.
+The blog is the perfect resource in which to immerse yourself, as topics covered include, among other things:

 For an honest look at a mother’s experiences with her autistic son, there may be no better blog than Autism With a Side of Fries.
-Eileen, the blog’s author, uses humor and passion to tell stories of her daily challenges and triumphs, and to remind her readers that when it comes to autism, “It’s better to laugh than to cry.”
+Eileen, the blog’s author, uses humor and passion to tell stories of her daily challenges and triumphs.
+She reminds her readers that when it comes to autism, “It’s better to laugh than to cry.”

-This inspiring blog written by the parent of an autistic child is the story of Philip, who remained nonverbal for the vast majority of his life.
+This inspiring blog started out being written by the parent of Philip, an autistic child who remained nonverbal for the vast majority of his life.
+More recently, Philip has begun writing his own heartfelt posts.
 The blog follows Philip’s journey from silence, to communicating via letter board, to his current state of communication.
-The blog’s author also writes about staying faithful to God during the most difficult challenges.
+The blog’s authors also write about staying faithful to God during the most difficult challenges.